-If the Lending Agent conducts reverse repurchase transactions with respect to cash collateral on behalf of the Fund, the result generated by these transactions will be for the account of the Fund except for a fee equal to 0.03% of the amount of the cash collateral.
-The expected proportion of the Fund Assets that could be subject to Reverse Repurchase Transactions fluctuates between 0% and 20%, subject to a maximum of 100%.
+If cash collateral is received, the Lending Agent will conduct reverse repurchase transactions, the result generated by these transactions will be for the benefit of the Fund except for a fee applied by the Lending Agent (i.e. the percentage of the income of the reverse repurchase transactions that is retained by the Lending Agent), based on the returns.
+This fee amounts to (A) 25% of the income from these transactions if the return is 0,5% or less and (B) 10% of the income from these transactions if the return of the Fund Assets that could be subject to Reverse Repurchase Transactions fluctuates between 0% and 20%, subject to a maximum of 100%.